lachlan-ibm/verify_access_autoconf/doc/base.rst

 =================
 The configurator can be used to accept the Service License Agreement as well as the "first steps" LMI prompts, including enabling FIPS compliance.
 This is always done with the admin account using the default password.
-Failing this step does not result in the autoconfig aborting.
+Failing this step does not result in autoconfig aborting.

 .. autofunction:: src.verify_access_autoconf.configure.ISVA_Configurator.accept_eula